How to Use a Call to Action in a Marketing Video

 What is a Call To Action?

-Call to action is fairly self-explanatory.
-It’s a direct communication letting the viewer know exactly what they need to do next.
-A CTA can: direct to a website, prompt a download, encourage a sign-up, and more.
-Basically, it creates positive movement that helps your marketing message turn into action.
+Call to action or CTA is fairly self-explanatory.
+It’s basically the action you want the audience to take.
+A video CTA lets the viewer know what to do after watching your video and turn your message into action.
+A CTA can: direct to a website, suggest a demo, encourage a sign-up, and more.

 Why is a CTA Important for a Marketing Video?